Search for the lepton number violating decay $\Sigma^{-} \to p e^{-} e^{-}$ and the rare inclusive decay $\Sigma^{-} \to

 We perform particle identification (PID) on the charged tracks with the information of $dE/dx$ measured in the MDC and the time of flight measured by the TOF.
 The confidence levels (CLs) for the pion, kaon, and proton hypotheses ($CL_{\pi}$, $CL_{K}$, and $CL_{p}$) are calculated.
 The anti-proton candidates are required to satisfy $CL_{p} > 0.001$, $CL_{p} > CL_{\pi}$, and $CL_{p} > CL_{K}$.
 The bachelor pion candidates are required to satisfy $CL_{\pi} > 0.001$ and $CL_{\pi} > CL_{K}$, while there is no PID requirement for the pion from $\bar \Lambda$ decay.

 The two charged tracks used to reconstruct $\bar \Lambda$ are constrained to originate from a common decay vertex by performing a primary vertex fit on the two tracks.
 The $\chi_{1}^{2}$, which represents the goodness of the primary vertex fit, is required to be less than 100.
-A secondary vertex fit is also performed on the daughter tracks of $\bar \Lambda$ candidates, imposing the additional constraint that the momentum of the candidate points back to the IP.
+A secondary vertex fit is also performed on the same daughter tracks of $\bar \Lambda$ candidates, imposing the additional constraint that the momentum of the candidate points back to the IP.
 The $\chi_{2}^{2}$ of the secondary vertex fit is required to be less than 100.
+The two values of $\chi^{2}$ requirements result in high quality vertex fits.
 To further suppress non-$\bar{\Lambda}$ background, the decay length of $\bar \Lambda$, which is the distance between the IP and the secondary vertex, is required to be larger than 2 standard deviations of the decay length.
 The fitted four-momentum of the $\bar p \pi^{+}$ combination is used in further analysis, and the invariant mass of the $\bar p \pi^{+}$ combination is required to be within $(1.112, 1.120)$~${\rm{GeV}}/c^{2}$.

 The recoil mass of $\bar \Sigma(1385)^{+}$ is defined as

 where, $E_{\rm{J/\psi}} \left( \vec{\mathbf{p}}_{\bar \Lambda} \right)$ and $E_{\pi^{+}}$$\left( \vec{\mathbf{p}}_{\pi^{+}} \right)$ are the energies (momenta) of $J/\psi$, $\bar \Lambda$ and $\pi^{+}$ in the $J/\psi$'s center-of-mass frame.
 To suppress backgrounds, such as $J/\psi \to \bar \Sigma(1385)^{+} \Sigma(1385)^{-}$, the sum of $E_{\bar \Lambda}$ and $E_{\pi^{+}}$ is required to be within $(1.59, 1.70)$~$\rm{GeV}$.